-Former Manchester United midfielder Darren Fletcher fears coronavirus crisis could lead to a European Super League
+Champions League winner Darren Fletcher fears that the suspension of the season amid the coronavirus crisis could ultimately lead to a breakway European Super League.

 All of the continent's major leagues have been suspended as COVID-19 continues to spread around the globe.